 - Using a plumber’s snake.

 One cause of dripping faucets is interior washers becoming worn, dislodged, or stiff.
 Even improper faucet installation can also be a cause of dripping faucets.
-Though you won’t realize it, you may be wasting several hundreds of gallons yearly from just one dripping faucet.
+Though you won’t realize it, you may be wasting several hundred gallons yearly from just one dripping faucet.

 You can easily replace the washers by turning off the main water supply, then disassembling the faucet to replace the new washers.

-Shower and bath drains are caused by dried soap and hair strands getting in the way of proper draining.
-However, after years of use, there may come the point when these drains clog anyway.
+When you take a shower and wash your body and hair alot of times we are losing hair that ends up in your Shower and bath drains.
+Cloggs are then caused by dried soap and those hair strands getting in the way of proper draining.
+However, after years of use, there may come a point when these drains clog anyway.
 Placing a drain cover will address this issue for a long time.

 You can use the same recommendations as what you will do for clogged sinks.
 A plunger can solve most cases of clogged shower drains.
 However, if the source of clogs is deeper, you will need to use a plumber’s snake to pry out the source of the clogging.

-Clogged toilets can be addressed by using a plunger.
+Clogged toilets can be addressed by using a plunger or plumbing tool and if that doesnt work there are other options.
 A sewer snake or a drain auger can also loosen the materials clogging your toilet.

 Whether you have a hot water heater, a solar water heater, or a tankless water heater, there will come a point when you don’t have a hot water supply suddenly.
 Isn’t it inconvenient when you suddenly have cold water for your shower?
 Issues causing the failure of water heaters are not as straightforward.
 A faulty water heater could be caused by sediment buildup or water heating element failures in your plumbing system.